 The standard equipment of this Jag is really big, so there are things like the: keyless entry, electrically adjustable front seats with steering column, leather seats with leather dashboard, auto dimming mirrors, touchscreen navigation system, cruise control, rain sensor, parking sensors, double glazed windows and some other features.

-The optional equipment included: adaptive cruise control, rear seat entertainment package, heated and ventilated front and rear seats, alcantara or leather covered headliner, Bowers & Wilkins sound system or later the Meridian sound system and the list goes on.
+The optional equipment included: adaptive cruise control, rear seat entertainment package, heated and ventilated front and rear seats, alcantara or leather covered headliner, Bowers & Wilkins sound system or later the Meridian sound system and the list goes on and on.

 All the petrol engines are most of the time reliable.
 But since they are equipped with direct injection, then it’s good to minimize issues with injectors or possible carbon build up in high mileage cars by changing the engine oil in time and using high quality fuel.
 On the other side the petrol engines in the BMW 7 series, or for example in the Audi A8 do have direct injection with it’s disadvantages as well so this is not something special.